caia-techblr/FAQs/cpp-oops.md

 > will be released at end of scope even if destructor is not implemented
 > Real purpose of destructor is to release any external resources like dynamic memory
 > Please refer [MyStack](cpp-examples/mystack-demo.cxx) example

+> Similarly constructor doesn't allocate memory for the object, it's role is to initialize data members (initial object state)

 ## Inheritance
 * What is inheritance